The Claw of Averages - Liquor Theft or Loss

 Most businesses make sense of figures by mooching up a wide spread of numbers to create averages or dashboards to run their business.

-Dashboards to Run Their Business | Überbartools™Dashboards position key business indicators into easy view allowing management to interpret and action, if required.
+Dashboards position key business indicators into easy view, allowing management to interpret and action if required.

-Picturesque Mountain Replete | Überbartools™Consider this: a picturesque mountain replete with valleys and surrounding crystal clear lake.
-Each geographic feature has a separate yet unique value; differentiating it’s individuality from the terrain it surrounds.
+Imagine a picturesque mountain replete with valleys and surrounding crystal clear lake.
+Each geographic feature has a separate yet unique value, differentiating its individuality from the terrain it surrounds.

-Pounding Our Mountain | Überbartools™Now as unthinkable as it may be: averaging is the equivalent of pounding our mountain into rubble, dumping tailings into the surrounding valley and clean lake to create a flat road.
+Now, as unthinkable as it may be, averaging is the equivalent of pounding the mountain into rubble, dumping tailings into the surrounding valley and clean lake to create a flat road.

-Ironically the purpose of dashboards or metrics is to highlight exception not hide it!
+Ironically, the purpose of dashboards or metrics is to highlight exception not hide it!

 Here’s an example of a 20% COGS in an upmarket bar: